resources

 Board Policy

 1. The Board of Education believes setting high expectations for students will enable them to increase their capacities and further prepare them for college and career.
 The Board of Education acknowledges and accepts its duty to implement core standards for instruction and graduation requirements as outlined in Utah state law (See, Utah Code §53G-4-402).
-Specifically, the Board of Education claims and exercises its statutory authority to firmly establish high expectations for Canyons students in the form of differentiated diplomas to encourage course-taking patterns, programs of study, and additional credits beyond the State of Utah’s minimum requirements to encourage excellence and academic achievement.
+Specifically, the Board of Education claims and exercises its statutory authority to firmly establish high expectations that encourage course-taking patterns, programs of study, and additional credits beyond the State of Utah’s minimum requirements to encourage excellence and academic achievement.

 2. The Board of Education exercises its statutory authority to determine courses and programs of study eligible for credit towards graduation.